I Sold My Heart to the Junkman: Success

-Despite the controversy with The Starlets ,the song became a million-selling record as a result of the promotion done by Newtown Records and performances did by The Blue-Belles.
+Despite the controversy with The Starlets, the song became a 'million-selling' record as a result of the promotion done by Newtown Records and performances by The Blue-Belles.

 Aftermath

 It is unknown as to whether Robinson erased the original lead vocal from the song and added in Patti LaBelle's lead vocal, or whether the Starlets themselves were replaced by session singers.
 Nevertheless, the Starlets' manager sued Robinson for ownership of the recording, with the girls each winning $5,000 from the suit.
 Despite this, however, it is still not clear as to how the record was released.

 Ironically when the Blue Belles recorded their own version shortly before promoting it, both the Starlets and Blue Belles' versions were strikingly similar.
 The Starlets did not fully recover from the "Junkman" scandal and after a half-year of new recordings, disbanded in 1963.
 Meanwhile, the newly christened Patti LaBelle and the Blue Belles went on to national fame that year with their hit, "Down the Aisle (The Wedding Song)".